newresu/fit-tnt/README.md

 The larger the **rows/columns** ratio, the more convenient to use TNT.
 This is a benchmark on random matrices.

-Inverting the shape below, the TNT speed is about $\approx 0.9$ slower.
+Inverting the shape below, TNT is slower.

 - Matrix Shape: 500 200